evandrokonzen/WP_bTB_code/README.md

 [https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg](https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg)

+(Not tested.)

 ### Linux

 Install gcc and related packages (you might also need `gcc-fortran` for some of the dependencies).

 In Ubuntu Linux, execute the command `sudo apt-get install r-base-dev` in a Terminal.

+(Tested on R 4.3.1 on Ubuntu 22.04.)

 ### Install package

 Once the compilers have been installed, then the version in this repository can be installed from source using the `devtools` package in R. That is, install and/or load the `devtools` package and then set your working directory in R to correspond to the parent directory that contains the `BIID` folder contained in the repository.
 Then run:

 ```
 library(devtools)